How Much Does It Cost to Install a Chimney Liner?

 To create a whole chimney, you'll need to build a fireplace first, then add a chimney breast to link the fireplace to the house's roof.
 Additional components, such as the chimney liner and cap, will be required.

-Except for the chimney sweep fee, which is dependent on supplies, you should anticipate paying between £9 and £25 for this work.
-Chimney cowls can also help to minimise the amount of rain that enters your chimney and prevent downdraughts from entering.
-A chimney cowl typically costs between £180 and £250 to install.
+Chimney cowls help minimise the amount of rain that enters your chimney and prevent downdraughts from entering.
+A chimney cowl typically costs between £180 and £250 to install depending on the type chosen.

 A static chimney cowl will most likely set you back between £50 and £120.